 “Even though it was a parody it was the nicest thing about The Beatles.
 Really, The Rutles sort of liberated me from The Beatles in a way.
 It was the only thing I saw of those Beatles television shows they made.
 It was actually the best, funniest and most scathing.
 But at the same time, it was done with the most love.”

-John also loved the film and was not in the least bit upset by the sequence parodying his relationship with Yoko Ono, in which Ron Nasty’s wife, Charity, was depicted as a woman in Nazi uniform “whose father had invented World War II.”
+John also loved the film and was not in the least bit upset by the sequence parodying his relationship with Yoko Ono, in which Ron Nasty’s wife, Chastity, was depicted as a woman in Nazi uniform “whose father had invented World War II.”
 According to Eric Idle, both John and Yoko found this hilarious.
 Which, when you think about it, is unsurprising given John’s wicked sense of humour.